irfanhakim-as/charts/mika/flex/README.md

    - In the **Add Connection - Plex Media Server** form:

      - Host: `localhost`.

+         > [!NOTE]
+         > If you are using an external Plex server, replace the value with the actual address to the Plex server.

      - Authenticate with Plex.tv: Click the corresponding button and log in with your Plex account.